 Materials:

-To Make the Miniature Fairy Houses:
+Step 1: How To Make Miniature Fairy Houses

 Use a small piece of oven bake clay and work it in your hands until it's soft.
 Working on a piece of parchment paper, shape the clay into a cube with your fingers, and using the flat surface of the table and your fingers, create the pointed roof on one end.